 1. Recognized Qualification

-You must be registered with your local professional regulatory body, such as:
+You must be registered with your local professional regulatory body, such as the following:

 A mandatory document issued by your medical council stating that you have no disciplinary action pending and are fit to practice.